paulscherrerinstitute/detector_integration_api/README.md

 - You cannot change the configuration while the acquisition is running or there is an error.
 - The stop method can be called in every state, but it stop the acquisition only if it is running.
 - Whatever happens, you have the reset method that returns you in the initial state.
+- When the detector stops sending data, the DETECTOR_STOPPED .
+Call STOP to close the backend and stop the writing.

 <a id="configuration"></a>
 ## Configuration